 Marvel at how nature has reclaimed and intertwined with these tombs.

 Closest Bus Stops: Aft.
 Kheam Hock Road (41161) and Bef.
 Kheam Hock Road (41169) on Lornie Highway

 Parking near the cemetery is limited.

-Walk along Kheam Hock Road and turn left onto Lorong Halwa, following signs for Blocks 1 and 3.
+After the overhead bridge, look for an access path onto Lorong Halwa and follow signs for Blocks 1 and 3.
 The Wayfinder trail starts just beyond the line of trees.